cartesia-ai/edge/cartesia-pytorch/README.md

----
-license: apache-2.0
-language:
-- en
-datasets:
-- allenai/dolma
-tags:
-- rene
-- mamba
-- cartesia
----

-# Model Card for Rene
+# Models

+This repository contains the PyTorch implementation of the Rene and Llamba models, which are large-scale language models trained by [Cartesia](https://cartesia.ai).

+### Rene

-Rene is a 1.3 billion-parameter language model trained by [Cartesia](https://cartesia.ai).
+Rene is a 1.3 billion-parameter language model, which is the first model in a series of models trained by [Cartesia](https://cartesia.ai).
 Rene has a hybrid architecture based on [Mamba-2](https://arxiv.org/abs/2405.21060), with feedforward and sliding window attention layers interspersed.
 It uses the [allenai/OLMo-1B-hf](https://huggingface.co/allenai/OLMo-1B-hf) tokenizer.
 Rene was pretrained on 1.5 trillion tokens of the [Dolma-1.7](https://huggingface.co/datasets/allenai/dolma) dataset.
 For more details, see our [blog post](https://cartesia.ai/blog/on-device).

+### Llamba
+The Llamba model series is a family of highly efficient recurrent language models distilled from [meta-llama/Llama-3.x](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) into the Mamba-2 architecture, developed in collaboration between Cartesia and CMU’s [Goomba Lab](https://goombalab.github.io).
+The series includes [Llamba-1B](https://huggingface.co/cartesia-ai/Llamba-1B), [Llamba-3B](https://huggingface.co/cartesia-ai/Llamba-3B), and [Llamba-8B](https://huggingface.co/cartesia-ai/Llamba-8B), delivering high inference throughput while maintaining competitive benchmark performance.
+Llamba models scale linearly with input length and were trained on 8B, 10B, and 12B tokens, respectively, demonstrating the effectiveness of [distillation](https://arxiv.org/abs/2408.10189) in large language models.

 ## Usage
 This is the PyTorch version of the package, and it's intended to run on CUDA devices.